vasayxtx/go-appkit/httpserver/middleware/throttle/README.md

 ## Tags

 Tags are useful when different rules of the same configuration should be used by different middlewares.
+Tags can be specified at two levels:

+1. **Rule-level tags**: Applied to the entire rule, affecting all zones within it
+2. **Zone-level tags**: Applied to individual rate limit or in-flight limit zones

+### Tag Precedence

+When both rule-level and zone-level tags are specified, the following precedence rules apply:

+- **Rule-level tags take precedence**: If a middleware's tags match the rule-level tags, ALL zones in that rule are applied, regardless of their individual zone-level tags.
+- **Zone-level fallback**: If rule-level tags don't match (or aren't specified), the middleware checks each zone's tags individually.
+Only zones with matching tags are applied.
+- **No tags**: If a middleware doesn't specify any tags, only rules and zones without tags are applied.

+This allows you to:
+- Share the same route configuration across different interceptors/middlewares
+- Apply different zones based on the processing stage (e.g., before vs. after authentication)
+- Avoid configuration duplication

+### Rule-Level Tags Example

 For example, suppose you want to have two different throttling rules:

  1. A rule for all requests.
  2. A rule for all identity-aware (authorized) requests.